TomDotCom4/bravebrowserdeclutterer/README.md

 Works as of whatever Brave version is current on 16/02/2021

+THE TWO VERSIONS

+- The script titled "BraveDeclutterer" will do everything in the "What Will It Do" section
+- The script titled "BraveDeclutterer(NoExtensions)" will do everything in the "What Will It Do" section except for installing extensions.

 INSTRUCTIONS:

 1. Fullscreen your Brave Profile on the "welcome screen"